Zoroastrianism: Abrahamic religions

 According to some sources, such as The Jewish Encyclopedia (1906), there exist many similarities between Zoroastrianism and Judaism.
 This has led some to propose that key Zoroastrian concepts influenced Judaism.
 However, other scholars disagree, finding that the general social influence of Zoroastrianism was much more limited, and that no link can be found in Jewish or Christian texts.
+It has also been proposed that Greek Hellenism was the nexus between them rather than there being a direct influence.
+The concept of immortality of the soul likely entered Abrahamic religions from Greek thought, while resurrection of the body might have entered from Zoroastrian doctrine.

 Proponents of a link cite similarities between the two: such as dualism (good and evil, divine twins Ahura Mazda "God" and Angra Mainyu "Satan"), image of the deity, eschatology, resurrection and final judgment, messianism, revelation of Zoroaster on a mountain with Moses on Mount Sinai, three sons of Fereydun with three sons of Noah, heaven and hell, angelology and demonology, cosmology of six days or periods of creation, and free will, among others.
 Other scholars diminish or reject such influences, noting that "Zoroastrianism has a unique theistic doctrine which combines dualism, polytheism and pantheism", rather than being a monotheistic religion.
 Others say "there is little concrete evidence about the precise origin and development of" Zoroastrianism, and that "Zoroastrianism does not compare with the Jewish belief in the sovereignty of God over the whole of creation."

 Others, such as Lester L. Grabbe, have said "there is general agreement that Persian religion and tradition had its influence on Judaism over the centuries" and the "question is where this influence was and which of the developments in Judaism can be ascribed to the Iranian side as opposed to the effect of the Greek or other cultures".
+Marcus Tso also proposed that "The question is not whether or not there were Persian influences, but in what ways and how much" on Judaism.
 There exist distinctions but also similarities between Zoroastrian and Jewish law regarding marriage and procreation.
 While Mary Boyce claims, besides Abrahamic religions, Zoroastrian influence also extended to Northern Buddhism.